-The town covers an area of 3.07 km² and has a population of about 160 inhabitants.
+It covers an area of 3.07 km² and has a population of about 160 inhabitants.

-Notes: most of the information on the history and monuments of Castelletto Molina were taken from the book: “Appunti storici su Castelletto Molina” written by Gin Matteo Mecio edited by Litografia Domenicane, Alba.
+Notes from the Municipality of Castelletto Molina: most of the information on the history and monuments of Castelletto Molina were taken from the book: “Appunti storici su Castelletto Molina” written by Gin Matteo Mecio edited by Litografia Domenicane, Alba.

 Food and wine and typical products.